illinois-cs241/assignment-docs/finding_filesystems.md

 Note that there is a new line at the end of each line above.
 You will need to compute the number of free and used blocks to insert into the data.
 Also note that you will need to support reading the virtual file from an offset, and must not copy more bytes to the user's buffer than requested (just like a normal read).

-To simplify your implementation we reccomend first generating the data above as a string and then copying a certain number of bytes of the string from a desired offset to the user buffer.
+To simplify your implementation we recommend first generating the data above as a string and then copying a certain number of bytes of the string from a desired offset to the user buffer.

 ## Testing